-- At September 2024, compliance in relation to Child and Adolescent Mental Health Services (CAMHS) was 100.0%, which continues to exceed the National target/standard of 90% and meets the Delivery Plan trajectory of 100%.
-The overall waiting has increased to 79 at September 2024 following a two year low of 69 at August 2024; meeting the Delivery Plan trajectory of 120.
+• At November 2024, compliance in relation to Child and Adolescent Mental Health Services (CAMHS) continues to achieve 100.0%, exceeding the National target/standard of 90% and meets the Delivery Plan trajectory of 100%.
+The overall waiting shows a continued increase from a two year low of 69 at August 2024 to 97 at November 2024, although this is a reduction form 101 at October 2024.
+Despite the increase, this remains lower than and meets the Delivery Plan trajectory of 120.
 The latest national benchmarking data indicates that compliance remains higher than the national average.
-From August 2024 the data now includes patients aged under 18 years of age who have been referred to the Community Eating Disorders Service. - Although there has been some fluctuation, performance for Psychological Therapy (PT) waiting times shows a decrease in compliance from 91.0% in July 2024 to
+From August 2024 the data now includes patients aged under 18 years of age who have been referred to the Community Eating Disorders Service.

-82.3% at August 2024; failing to meet the 90% national target.
-The Delivery Plan trajectory of 84.0% has also not been met.
-The overall waiting list continues to fluctuate, increasing from 356 at July 2024 to 362 at August 2024; failing to meet the Delivery Plan trajectory of 350.
-The latest national benchmarking data indicates that compliance still remains higher than the national average.

-• Drug and Alcohol Treatment services continue to exceed the National target/standard and Delivery Plan trajectory of 90% in July 2024, with compliance at 98.7% at August 2024.
+- Although there has been some fluctuation, performance for Psychological Therapies (PT) waiting times shows an increase in compliance from 90.3% at October 2024 to 92.8% at November 2024; meeting the 90% national target for the third successive month.
+The Delivery Plan trajectory of 84.0% has also been met.
+The overall waiting list has decreased for the first since July 2024, from 476 at October 2024 to 400 at November 2024; failing to meet the Delivery Plan trajectory of 350.
+The latest national benchmarking data indicates that compliance still remains higher than the national average. - Drug and Alcohol Treatment services continue to exceed the National target/standard and Delivery Plan trajectory of 90% in November 2024, with compliance at 99.4%.